 Reader experience with tickets

-Readers can look at the number of tickets they have and the tickets drawing prize options that are available to them by accessing the "Ticket Drawings" tab in a specific challenge.
-Upon earning a badge with tickets attached, they also are prompted to enter tickets into the drawings.
+From the reader side, challenge participants can see the number of tickets they have and the ticket prize options available to them by accessing the "Ticket Drawings" tab in a specific challenge.
+If your challenge doesn't include ticket drawings, readers won't see the "Ticket Drawings" tab at all.

 Upon earning a badge with tickets attached, readers are prompted to enter tickets toward the prize options.
 The reader can choose how many tickets to enter into each ticket prize option.
 For example, one reader may choose to put two virtual tickets into one drawing for an iPad and four virtual tickets into one drawing for seats at a sports game, while another may choose to put all their tickets toward the iPad.
 The more tickets a reader assigns to a prize, the better their odds are of winning that prize.

 Readers can change their ticket allotments toward each prize option up until the ticket end date, when they can no longer deposit tickets or change their selections.
 After that end date, the library picks and notify winners for each prize option; they are not automatically notified within Beanstack.